 Feeling helpless or hopeless

-Feelings of panic (racing heartbeat, dryness of mouth etc.)
+Panic attacks (racing heartbeat, dryness of mouth etc.)

-Difficulties dealing with symptoms such as pain, fatigue, nausea & vomiting etc.
+Difficulties dealing with symptoms, such as pain, fatigue, nausea & vomiting etc.

 Difficulties dealing with medical procedures: MRI, surgery, chemotherapy, radiation etc.